 steps in installing.
 If you are not comfortable following steps like those

 listed below, please be patient and wait for the next released version.
 Be

-sure to have the current released version before applying a beta update!
+sure to have the current released version installed and working before applying a beta update!

 Updating a typical program